 A serviceman works at a drive-through facility in Chessington, Britain, on April 23, 2020.
 (Photo: Xinhua)

-LONDON, April 27 (Xinhua) -- Another 360 people who tested positive for COVID-19 have died in hospitals in Britain as of Sunday afternoon, taking the total coronavirus hospital death toll to 21,092, Health Secretary Matt Hancock said Monday.
+Another 684 people who tested positive for COVID-19 have died in hospitals in Britain as of Thursday afternoon, bringing the total number of coronavirus-related deaths to 19,506, the Department of Health and Social Care said Friday.

 As of Friday morning, 143,464 people have tested positive for COVID-19, marking a daily increase of 5,386, said the department.